lorenzsp/Project4/README.md

 main.cpp can be compiled as:
 mpic++ -O3 -o p4.x *.cpp
-and run with 2 processors as
+and run with 2 processors as:
 mpirun -n 2 p4.x

 four txt files are generated where in each one we calculated the following quantities: mean energy mean absulute magnetic moment